koimad/InstallCodebeamer/README.md

 ## Update inverntory file

-Update the variables etc as required in the inventory file and role files
+Update the variables etc as required in the inventory file and role files Add the Certificate pfx file to the codebeamer role in files name it codebeamer.pfx

 ## Running the Playbook